Pamiri Culture

 Ismailism

 Although Central Asian Muslims are predominantly followers of Sunni Islam, Pamirians are a community of Ismaili Shiite Muslims.
-The Central Asian Ismailis, Pamiri or Badakhshani, belong to the Nizari branch of Ismailism and thus are followers of the Agha Khan, the 49th Nizari Imam.
+The Central Asian Ismailis, Pamiri or Badakhshani, belong to the Nizari branch of Ismailism and are followers of the Aga Khan, the 49th Nizari Imam.
+Their religion and view of the world is less traditional compared to other branches of Islam in Central Asia.

 Pamiri House

-Traditional Pamiri houses are entirely unique style houses called “Chid” layered angled square roots.
-This profoundly symbolic exclusive design dates back more than 2,500 years.
-Though the symbolism of each architectural feature would initially have been filled with embodies elements of ancient Aryan philosophy mainly Zoroastrianism.
-Although they are now more associated with elements of Ismaili Islam.
+Traditional Pamiri houses are entirely unique style houses called “Chid” and layered with angled square roots.
+This profoundly symbolic exclusive design dates back more than 2500 years.
+The symbolism of each architectural feature would initially have been filled with embodies elements of ancient Aryan philosophy, mainly Zoroastrianism but they are now more associated with elements of Ismaili Islam.
 The house is the symbol of the universe and also the place of private prayer and worships for the Pamiri Ismaili people.
-Chad houses serve as a mosque in Pamir, where they live, pray, give birth, and grow their kids.
+Chid houses also serve as a mosque in Pamir, where they live, pray, give birth, and grow their kids.

-The Pamiri houses were built of stones and plaster, with a flat roof on which they dry hay, apricots, mulberries, and other fruits.
-The structure of the house resembles a big square room lit by a skylight comprised of four concentric wooden squares: each square represents an element with the highest square (the one first touched by the rays of the morning sun) is associated with fire.
-Wooden rays keep the ceiling.
+The Pamiri houses were and are still built of stones and plaster, with a flat roof on which they dry hay, apricots, mulberries and other fruits.
+The structure of the house resembles a big square room lit by a skylight through a hole in the center of the room (nowadays with openable glass windows) comprised of four concentric wooden squares: each square represents an element with the highest square (the one first touched by the rays of the morning sun) is associated with fire.
+The roof is also supported by four wooden columns and the rays of light touching the different parts of the room tell also the time of the day.
+When the light touches the kitchen part of the house it is time for lunch and when the last light of the day points towards the sleeping area, it is time to sleep.

 Pamiri Ceremonies